Bennett gets the win that matters most, takes down McQuaid to reach Class AA state semi

 Bennett is slated to return to action at 6 p.m.
 Saturday at Cicero-North Syracuse High School, where it will face the host Northstars for the right to advance to the state championship game at the Carrier Dome.

-“It’s an honor for us and our coaches,” Bennett junior lineman Rashard Perry said.
+“It’s an honor for us and our coaches,” Bennett junior lineman Rashard Perry said of reaching the Final Four.

 “The kids understand they’re representing the city of Buffalo,” winning coach Steve McDuffie said.
 “I think this is a victory for everybody and I couldn’t be prouder of the kids.”